princeton-nlp/DensePhrases/README.md

 - A figure summarizing the overall process below

 ### 1. Training phrase and query encoders
-To train DensePhrase from scratch, use `train-single-nq`, which trains DensePhrases on NQ (pre-processed for the reading comprehension setting).
-You can simply change the training set by modifying the dependencies of `train-single-nq` (e.g., `nq-single-data` => `sqd-single-data` and `nq-param` => `sqd-param` for training on SQuAD).
+To train DensePhrase from scratch, use `run-rc-nq` in `Makefile`, which trains DensePhrases on NQ (pre-processed for the reading comprehension setting) and evaluate it on reading comprehension as well as on (semi) open-domain QA.
+You can simply change the training set by modifying the dependencies of `run-rc-nq` (e.g., `nq-rc-data` => `sqd-rc-data` and `nq-param` => `sqd-param` for training on SQuAD).
+You'll need a single 24GBGPU for training DensePhrases on reading comprehension tasks, but you can use smaller GPUs using `--gradient_accumulation_steps`.
 ```bash
 # Train DensePhrases on NQ with Eq.
 9
 make run-rc-nq MODEL_NAME=dph-nq
 ```

-`run-rc-nq` is composed of the four consecutive commands as follows (in case of training on NQ):
+`run-rc-nq` is composed of the six commands as follows (in case of training on NQ):
 1. `make train-rc ...`: Train DensePhrases on NQ with Eq.
-9 (L = lambda1 L\_single + lambda2 L\_distill + lambda3 L\_neg) with in-batch negatives and generated questions.
+9 (L = lambda1 L\_single + lambda2 L\_distill + lambda3 L\_neg) with generated questions.
 2. `make train-rc ...`: Load trained DensePhrases in the previous step and further train it with Eq.
-9 with pre-batch negatives (dump D\_small at the end).
+9 with pre-batch negatives.
-3. `make gen-vecs`: Generate phrase vectors for D\_small
+3. `make gen-vecs`: Generate phrase vectors for D\_small.
-4. `make index-vecs`: Build a phrase index for D\_small
+4. `make index-vecs`: Build a phrase index for D\_small.
-5. `make compress-meta`: Compresss metadata for faster inference
+5. `make compress-meta`: Compresss metadata for faster inference.
-6. `make eval-index ...`: Evaluate the development set with D\_small
+6. `make eval-index ...`: Evaluate the development set with D\_small.

-At the end of step 2, you will see the performance on the reading comprehension setting where a gold passage is given (72.0 EM on NQ dev).
-Step 6 gives the performance on the semi-open-domain setting (denoted as D\_small; see Table 6 in the paper.) where the entire passages from the NQ development set is used for the indexing (64.0 EM with NQ dev questions).
+At the end of step 2, you will see the performance on the reading comprehension task where a gold passage is given (about 72.0 EM on NQ dev).
+Step 6 gives the performance on the semi-open-domain setting (denoted as D\_small; see Table 6 in the paper.) where the entire passages from the NQ development set is used for the indexing (about 62.0 EM with NQ dev questions).
 The trained model will be saved under `$DPH_SAVE_DIR/$MODEL_NAME`.
 Note that during the single-passage training on NQ, we exclude some questions in the development set, whose annotated answers are found from a list or a table.

 ###  2. Creating a phrase index
 Now let's assume that you have a model trained on NQ + SQuAD named `dph-nqsqd-pb2`, which can also be downloaded from [here](#2-pre-trained-models).
-You can make a bigger phrase dump using `dump-large` as follows:
+You can make a bigger corpus using `gen-vecs-parallel` as follows:
 ```bash
 # Generate large-scale phrase vectors with a trained model (default = dev_wiki)
 make gen-vecs-parallel MODEL_NAME=dph-nqsqd-pb2 START=0 END=8